 The Gate Seymour Place, Marylebone

-What: The prettiest location for this mini-chain (there are also sites in Hammersmith and Islington) blends vegetarian food with international cuisine, to great effect.
-We’d recommend the wild mushroom risotto cake, and the spicy, packed tortillas.
+What: The prettiest location for this mini-chain (there are also sites in Hammersmith and Islington blends vegetarian food with international cuisine, to great effect.
+We’d recommend the wild mushroom risotto cake, and the spicy, bean-stuffed tacos.

 Where: 22-24 Seymour Place, W1H 7NL